-Risk management in 2014
+Risk management in 2015

-In risk management, 2014 included monitoring external regulatory changes and continuing to prepare for regulatory changes.
-Accordingly, significant changes include the liquidity requirement based on the EU's capital requirements regulation (CRR) that will enter into force in 2015 and the pan-European Solvency II regulation applying to insurance companies that will enter into force as of the beginning of 2016.
+In risk management, 2015 included monitoring external regulatory changes and continuing to prepare for regulatory changes.
+Significant changes included the liquidity requirement in accordance with the EU Capital Requirements Regulation that came into force in 2015, the EU Solvency II Directive applying to insurance companies in force since early 2016 and the EBA technical guideline on the management of interest rate risk in the banking book.